serdukow/BatteryCare/README.md

 # Plans
 - Localizations (if someone is willing to help, welcome).
 - I want to add a charge limit of 80%.
 I found an interesting [limiting app](https://github.com/actuallymentor/battery), but I couldn't implement it into my code.
 If someone can help with this, again, welcome.
-Or maybe write it from scratch, but I have no idea how to do it, and the battery works perfectly and weighs very little.
+Or maybe write it from scratch, but I have no idea how to do it, and the battery is lightweighs and works perfectly.

 # Localizations
 ![Static Badge](https://img.shields.io/badge/verified-brightgreen?label=English)